KamilaHase/MS2/README.md

     3. English speaking people who are curious about difficulty of the Czech language and want to test if they are capable of learning a few words.
     4. English speaking people who already know the Czech language and only want to test or refresh their skills.
     5. Czech speaking people who want to check their knowledge of few English words and mostly test their visual memory.
-    6. Anybody that wants to check the type of game there is.
+    6. Anybody that wants to check out the type of game there is.

   - Expected goals of second (and more) time page visitors:
     1. English speaking people who want to check their progress in learning Czech language.
-    2. Anybody that wants to check the game.
+    2. Anybody that wants to check out the game.

 ### Design of the website:
 #### Typography
 - The text on website is on purpose as short as possible in order to lead focus on the actual game and actions there.
 Therefore there is one main font to provide unite effect: 'Allerta Stencil'.
-- The main page contains also instructions (longer text) and to provide better user experience, for longer text is used font 'Roboto' ('Allerta Stencil' is kept only for headings, buttons and footer).
+- The main page (index.html) contains also instructions (longer text) and to provide better user experience, for longer text is used font 'Roboto' ('Allerta Stencil' is kept only for headings, buttons and footer).
 Both fonts are from [Google Fonts](https://fonts.google.com/ "Google Fonts").

 #### Colors